UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_02.md

 All of the configuration for your book is in a file called `_config.yml`.
-This file is in the YAML format, just as the `environment.yml` files that we created in chapter 6 uses `conda`.
+This file is in the YAML format, just as the `environment.yml` files that we created in module 6 uses `conda`.

 You can define metadata for your book (such as its title), add a book logo, turn on different “interactive” buttons (such as a Binder button for pages built from a Jupyter Notebook), and more.